 Analytics allow you to personalize the customer experience, optimize the customer journey, and increase engagement all along the way.

 By leveraging marketing analytics, you now have access to a wealth of information.
 You can see which age groups, ethnicities, geographic locations, or income brackets are frequenting your site.
 This data gives you the opportunity to target specific groups with marking strategies that are designed especially for customers that fall within those data sets.
+If your marketing strategies have not been working for you, then consider hiring a marketing agency.

 Jared Lees, the senior manager of industry strategy for financial services at Adobe says,